Category Archives: Foreign Thriller Films

 The entire setting of the school is laden with dark corners that provide good elements of foreboding and sinister moments to come.

 The viewer will never see the surprise ending coming even if they think they have the plot figured out.
-This point alone is reason enough to see the film and salivate in the greatness of it.
+This point alone is reason enough to see the film realize its greatness.

 The Secret in Their Eyes-2009